CodeExplorer0/Binary_classification/README.md

 ## Results
 The results will be a set of prediction probabilities for each dog breed for each test image.
 The detailed evaluation metrics and performance charts will be added here after running the model.

-## Contributing
-Contributions are welcome!
-Please read the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.